graylog-labs/graylog2-puppet/README.md

 Credits
 -------

 To the community package maintainers.
-(The [official Graylog2 packages](http://graylog2.org/resources/documentation/general/packages) are used now.)
+(The [official Graylog packages](https://www.graylog.org/documentation/general/packages/) are used now.)

 * [@hggh](https://github.com/hggh) for providing debs